tannerryan/ecpush/README.md

 Copyright (c) 2019 Tanner Ryan.
 All rights reserved.
 Use of this source code is governed by a BSD-style license that can be found in the LICENSE file.

-Sean Treadway's Go RabbitMQ client library is under a BSD 2-clause license.
+Sean Treadway's Go RabbitMQ client package is under a BSD 2-clause license.
+Cenk Alti's Go exponential backoff package is under an MIT license.
 Once again, all rights reserved.